djmoch/danielmoch.com/content/posts/2025/01/systems-programming.md

 Of course they are!
 They are the ones writing the value-add business logic that will make or break the business.
-A systems programmer's job is to support an application programmer.
+A *systems programmer*'s job is to support an application programmer.
 How can that happen if instead we look down our noses at them.
 They are our customers!
 So elitism within the Platform Engineering community should be